Career resources for first-generation students

 Generally when you schedule an advising appointment with Career and Professional Development, you will meet with an advisor who works with students in your college.

-CPD advisors assist students with many career-related topics.
-You can schedule an advising appointment for help, including:
+CPD advisors assist students with many career-related topics, including:

 - exploring career options

 - volunteer work

 - co-ops and internships

 - leadership/involvement in student and community organizations.

 Career and Professional Development resources, in addition to our job and internship search guide:

 - Career-related terms glossary for first-generation students (pdf).